 - b.
 P3 arrangements or transactions may result in recognizing balances or transactions (for example, assets, liabilities, revenues, and/or costs) in the reporting entity's financial statements, as well as disclosing information about them.
-P3 arrangements or transactions may also result in disclosing other information (for example, commitments and unrecognized contingencies) based on other standards, such as SFFAS 54, Leases; SFFAS 2, Accounting for Direct Loans or Loan Guarantees; or SFFAS 5, Accounting for Liabilities of the Federal Goverment. - 7.
+P3 arrangements or transactions may also result in disclosing other information (for example, commitments and unrecognized contingencies) based on other standards, such as SFFAS 54, Leases; SFFAS 2, Accounting for Direct Loans and Loan Guarantees; or SFFAS 5, Accounting for Liabilities of the Federal Government. - 7.
 Based on an understanding of the P3 arrangement or transaction and other related standards, reporting entities should consider how to integrate disclosures to provide concise, meaningful, and transparent information that is not repetitive. - 8.
-Possible considerations could include whether or not the disclosures of the other related standards provide disaggregated information, which specifically identify individual components (for example, balances or transactions).
+Possible considerations could include whether the disclosures of the other related standards provide disaggregated information that specifically identifies individual components (for example, balances or transactions).
 For example, the disclosures of the related standards may be aggregated such that individual components of specific P3-related amounts are not specifically identifiable.
-In such instances, a P3 note may complement other notes by indicating the line item where the asset, liability, revenue, or expense is recognized, disclosing the amounts related to the P3, and refering to the note where the aggregated data or other information is disclosed.
-Alternatively, a P3 note may discuss in detail a specific lease created as part of a P3 arrangement or transaction, indicate that the lease is recognized as a lease asset and liability, disclose the amounts related to the P3, and refer to the related to a spare of the page of the amounts related to the P3. - 9.
+In such instances, a P3 note may complement other notes by indicating the line item where the asset, liability, revenue, or expense is recognized, disclosing the amounts related to the P3, and refering to the note where the aggregated data or other information is disclosed. - 9.
 Moreover, where information in a related note is disaggregated, a P3-related asset, liability, revenue, expense, or other information may be specifically reported or disclosed as part of another note.
-For example, a note related to disclosure entities or related parties under SFFAS 47 may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss.
-In such instances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.
+For example, a note related to disclosure entities or related parties under SFFAS 47 may include information related to the nature of the P3 relationship and the entity's exposure to risks of loss.4 In such instances, a P3 note may refer to the related note for more detailed information and not include details in the P3 note.